sayout-de003/appscrip_assignment_sayantan_de/README.md

 # Trade Opportunities API

-A FastAPI-based REST API that analyzes trade opportunities in different sectors by collecting news data, scraping web content, and using AI to generate comprehensive market analysis reports.
+A FastAPI-based REST API that analyzes trade opportunities in different sectors in India by collecting news data from NewsData.io, searching for relevant market information via SerpAPI, and using Google Gemini AI to generate comprehensive market analysis reports.

 ## 📁 Directory Structure